+7. Cecil Cunningham as Aunt Patsy - The Awful Truth (1937) and Maude Euburne as Ma Pettingille - Ruggles of Red Gap (1935)

-Nowadays this role is occupied by the gay cubicle mate, or a college buddy working in a sports bar, you know -the person you turn to when you're suddenly single, or you crash with or go home to during couple fights, and they're single and doing whatever the fuck they want, sharp as tacks, know just about all there is to know about men, women, and the idiots they make of themselves when they fall over each other.
-Never, however, do they try to meddle in the foolish strivings of the younger generation, except as a combination sage counsel, shoulder to cry on, and smart aleck observer / eye roller.
-They are the one type of old person I've always wanted to grow into... they are the sage Buddha therapist-meets-Algonquin Round Table wits of the screwball comedy.
+Nowadays this role is occupied by the gay cubicle mate, or a college buddy working in a sports bar (you know -the person you turn to when you're suddenly single).
+You crash on their couch and they convince you to either call or not call home.
+They're single and doing whatever the fuck they want, sharp as tacks.
+They know just about all there is to know about men, women, and the idiots they make of themselves when they fall over each other.
+Never, however, do they try to meddle in the foolish strivings of the more romantic generations, except as a combination sage counsel, shoulder to cry on, and smart aleck observer / eye roller.
+They are the one type of old person I'd be proud to grow into...the sage Buddha-meets-Algonquin caustic of classic screwball comedy.

 8. Dorothy Neumann as Meg Maud - The Undead (1957)